 Lincoln is the capital city of Nebraska with about 250,000 residents. it is extremely large geographically, so much so that it has no suburbs to speak of.
 A college town, it is home to Union College and the University of Nebraska-Lincoln, the flagship school of the state (the Cornhuskers).The city has over 100 parks and many fine neighborhoods and institutions.
 Photo of the Nebraska State Capitol in Lincoln, taken just after twilight, courtesy of Wikipedia and Hanyou23 (public domain); photo of Sheldon Museum of Art, located on campus of University of Nebraska courtesy of Wikipedia and Ammodramus (public domain).

 Watch this short Youtube video prepared by LincolnNevb:

 Where to Retire in Lincoln and Home Prices

 Lincoln is so big that it has a large variety of interesting neighborhoods to live in.
 College View was once a separate village and is adjacent to Union College.
 This Historic Bungalow District has some interesting architectural examples.
-The median price of a home in Lincoln was $199,200 in the first quarter of 2019, according to the National Association of Realtors.
+The median price of a home in Lincoln was $246,700 in the 4th quarter of 2021, according to the National Association of Realtors.

 What Is Special about Lincoln

 Over 100 parks, the Cornhuskers of University of Nebraska-Lincoln, a low cost of living, and an almost unbelievably low unemployment rate - under 3.5%.